conorsmith/Twersona/README.md

 ## Installation

 Install via [Composer](https://getcomposer.org/).
-You can use `dev-master` to get the latest release, but for a production release you should probably explicity enter a tag eg `v0.1.2`.
+You can use `dev-master` to get the latest release, but for a production application you should probably explicitly enter a tag eg `v0.1.2`.
 Then just make sure your composer.json file looks something like this:

 ```
 {